ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   Event listeners were introduced in an update to the DOM specification, they are now the favored way of handling events.
         *   The syntax is quite different and, unlike traditional event handlers, these newer event listeners allow one event to trigger multiple functions.
 As a result, there are less likely to be conflicts between different scripts that run on the same page.
         *   This approach does not work with IE8 or earlier.
 Differences in browser support for the DOM and events helped speed adoption of jQuery.
+*   HTML Event Handler Attributes (DO NOT USE)
+    -   In the HTML, the first input> element has an attribute called onblur, triggered when the user leaves the element.
+The value of the attribute is the name of the function that it should trigger.
+The value of the event handler attribute would be JS.
+Often it would call a function that was written either in the head> element or a separate JS file.
+    -   a> elements can have onclick, onmouseover, onmouseout, form> elements can have onsubmit, input> elements for text can have onkeypress, onfocus, onblur.
+*